 For the purpose of Section 4(a), the Tax forms, documents, or certificates to be delivered are:

-(a) Party B agrees to complete (accurately and in a manner reasonably satisfactory to Party A), execute, and deliver to Party A a United States Internal Revenue Service Form 1001, or any successor form, (i) before the first Scheduled Payment Date under this Agreement, (ii) before December 31st of each third succcessive calendar year, (iii) promptly upon reasonable demand by Party A, and (iv) promptly upon learning that any such form previously provided by Party B has become obsolete or incorrect.
+(a) Party B agrees to complete (accurately and in a manner reasonably satisfactory to Party A), execute, and deliver to Party A a United States Internal Revenue Service Form 1001, or any successor form, (i) before the first Scheduled Payment Date under this Agreement, (ii) before December 31st of each third successive calendar year, (iii) promptly upon reasonable demand by Party A, and (iv) promptly upon learning that any such form previously provided by Party B has become obsolete or incorrect.

 (b) Party B agrees to complete (accurately and in a manner reasonably satisfactory to Party A), execute, and deliver to Party A a United States Internal Revenue Service Form W-8, or any successor form, (i) before the first Scheduled Payment Date under this Agreement, (ii) before December 31st of each second succeeding calendar year, (iii) promptly upon reasonable demand by Party A, and (iv) promptly upon learning that any such form previously provided by Party B has become obsolete or incorrect.